Chapter 5: The Boy Dies

 jungle was too thick for me to observe a single downed soldier, I could

-hear the Med Evac Hueys (Dust-Offs) landing on the far side of the rise
+hear the Med Evac Hueys (Dust-Offs) landing after we were ordered to

 shooting started and continued coming in for some time.
 There were at